gitlab-gitops-demo/README/README.md

 *infra/\** - terraform code to represent each cloud's configuration (vpc, security groups, and cluster configuration)

 ### Security
-It's important to remember that secrets should never be placed into configuration files in the respository.
-Use of Environment Variables or Vault is recomended.
+It's important to remember that secrets should never be placed into configuration files in the repository.
+Use of Environment Variables or Vault is recommended.

-Terrafrom has specific recomendations on sensitive information, such as data in state and plan files.
+Terraform has specific recommendations on sensitive information, such as data in state and plan files.
 Read more at the links below.
 * https://www.terraform.io/docs/state/sensitive-data.html
 * https://www.terraform.io/docs/commands/plan.html#security-warning

 This project creates files that may contain sensitive information.
 Ensure your project does not expose these files to unauthorized persons.
-You can [restrict the visability](https://docs.gitlab.com/ee/user/project/settings/#sharing-and-permissions) of the CI/CD Pipelines to only project members.
+You can [restrict the visibility](https://docs.gitlab.com/ee/user/project/settings/#sharing-and-permissions) of the CI/CD Pipelines to only project members.

 ### To reproduce this demo within your own group